ThomasHambach/webpack2-vue-starterkit/README.md

 ├──src                  * All the source files
 |   ├──css              * SASS files, these will be compiled during the build process
 |   ├──js               * JavaScript source files
-|   ├──index.html       * Our index.html page
+|   ├──index.pug        * Our index.pug page
 |   └──index.js         * Bootstrap JavaScript file, mostly used as the root voor webpack
 |
 ├──webpack              * Webpack config files